 Being a freelancer can be extremely advantageous and is probably a dream for many designers and developers who are tired of the cubicle lifestyle.
-Not only do you get to choose only the jobs you are really interested in, you also have total flexibility in terms of time, whom you want to work with, and where you want to work at.
+Not only do you get to choose only the jobs you are interested in, but you also have total flexibility in terms of time, whom you want to work with, and where you want to work.

 Want to test the waters of freelancing?
 Give Fiverr a shot.
 Projects go for between $5 and $10, and this is a great place to gain some experience to add to your portfolio.

-StackOverflow is not only a solution-churning site, it also provides job listings of tech companies from all over the world.
-To apply for the job, you will need a Stack Career Accounts (you’ll need to be invited first).
+StackOverflow is not only a solution-churning site; it also provides job listings of tech companies from all over the world.
+To apply for the job, you will need a Stack Career Account (you’ll need to be invited first).

 Sign up for a Dribbble Pro account and show the “Hire me” button on your profile page or scour the job board for companies looking for freelancers.